 4 Ways You Should Be Taking Care of Your Tongue

-It can be easy to overlook one very important part of your oral health care routine: taking care of your tongue!
+Sometimes it’s easy to overlook one very important part of your oral health care routine–taking care of your tongue!
 Your tongue helps you speak, chew, swallow, and taste.
 It has 10,000 taste buds, and each taste bud has 50 to 150 taste receptors that allow you to enjoy your food.
 Your tongue also holds a lot of the bacteria that live in your mouth.

 1. Brush Your Tongue Regularly

-2. Use a Tongue Scraper
+2. Use a Tongue Scraper to Clean Your Tongue

 3. Pay Attention to the Color of Your Tongue

 4. Stay Hydrated and Drink Green Tea for Tongue Health